rebcabin/tangledown/README.md

 </tangle>

-The example above has the tags in tiny, invisible Markdown cells above and below the code.
-Play around with opening and closing them with Enter and Shift-Enter, respectively.
+See the tiny, invisible Markdown cells above and below the code?
+Play around with opening and closing them with Enter and Shift-Enter, respectively, and marking them RAW (Press "R") and Markdown ("M").
+Don't mark them CODE ("Y").

 You can evaluate the cell with the new, optional [Tangledown Kernel](#section-tangledown-kernel).
 Don't evaluate the code cell in the Python Kernel, you'll get a syntax error because the `block` tag is not valid Python.